 Shockwave Therapy vs. ED Medication

-While Viagra® does work, shockwave therapy for ED has a 75% success rate and allows couples to return to a more natural flow in intimacy.
-This is very important because during the time spent waiting for the blue pill and other ED medications to produce their desired effect, life can create situations that may require the couple to further delay sexual activity, perhaps until after the maximal effects of the drug have worn off.
-That would be the same as wasting the pill and the money it cost to purchase it.
+While pharmaceuticals can help, shockwave therapy for ED has a 75% success rate and allows couples to return to a more natural flow in intimacy.
+This is very important because during the time spent waiting for ED medications to produce their desired effect, life can create situations that may require the couple to further delay sexual activity, perhaps until after the maximal effects of the drug have worn off.
+That would be a waste of your supply the pill and the money it cost to purchase it.

-There are a number of places where this procedure is available, but only one brand is comprised of a network of highly trained, trusted providers that operate using a patented methodology.
+There are a number of places where this procedure is available and patients can be treated, but only one brand is comprised of a network of highly trained, trusted providers that operate using a patented methodology.